Skip to main content

 Permission to edit book

-While I like the idea of each instructor being able to adapt the book as they see fit, I do want to make sure that any adaptations to the original do not contradict the perspectives of language and learning that I see as essential components to the intent of the original.
+If you have any ideas for how to make this textbook better, I would welcome your collaboration.
+I do want to make sure that any adaptations to the original do not contradict the perspectives of language and learning that I see as essential components to the intent of the original.
 Principally I am dedicated to being respectful of language and cultural variety.
-If you wish to help in editing this source textbook please don’t hesitate to contact me at agillum@angelina.edu.
-I recognize that what I am releasing lacks a lot and I would be grateful to have help in making this textbook better.
-Of course, you may edit your own copy, adaptation, or remix of the body of the textbook as you see fit, without prior permission.
+If you wish to help in editing this source textbook according to these goals please don’t hesitate to contact me at agillum@angelina.edu.
+Of course, you may edit your own copy, adaptation, or remix of the body of the textbook as you see fit, without prior permission, according to the stipulations in the Creative Commons License

 • Was this article helpful?